ML-Bioinfo-CEITEC/ENNGene/README.md

  * Randomized
  * Centered

-`Seed` Parameter used for the reproducibility of the semi-random window placement.

 `Path to the reference fasta file` File containing reference genome/transcriptome.
 Required when Sequence or Secondary structure branch is selected.